johnomics/tapestry/README.md

 # Tapestry

 Tapestry is a tool to validate and edit small eukaryotic genome assemblies using long sequence reads.
 It is designed to help identify complete chromosomes, symbionts, haplotypes, complex features and errors in close-to-complete genome assemblies.
+A preprint is available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.04.24.059402v1).

 Tapestry takes as input a genome assembly, a set of long reads, and a telomere sequence, and produces a HTML report summarising the assembly.
 The report can be used to sort, filter and describe contigs based on the summary information.
 A new set of contigs can be exported from the report and used to filter the original assembly.